Pan fried salmon fillets are delicious when cooked in butter and sage. Who needs fast food, when this healthy dish is ready in just ten minutes?

-I think people tend to either love strong-tasting fish such as tuna and salmon, or delicate white fish such as cod.
+I love salmon.
+It seems like people tend to either love strong-tasting fish such as tuna and salmon, or delicate white fish such as cod.
+Me?
 I belong to the first group.
-I adore salmon – especially thick, fatty salmon steaks.
+I adore salmon.
+Especially thick, fatty salmon steaks.

 - 2 (6 oz) salmon fillets, 1-inch thick, bones removed, skin on